Have you ever been scolded by your parents for not sitting up straight when you were a child? They were on to something.

 Good posture prevents abnormal wear and tear on your muscles and other structures.
 Your joints can wear down when you are in an incorrect posture.

-The way you carry yourself, as well as your age and genetics, determines how much stress you put on your joints.
+How you carry yourself, your age, and your genetics determine how much stress you put on your joints.

-Maintaining the proper posture can reduce muscle fatigue and strain as well as keep your joints lubricated and healthy.
+Proper posture can reduce muscle fatigue and strain and keep your joints lubricated and healthy.

 Proper Posture Boosts Mood